In This Guide

 What Amazon Bedrock Actually Does

 Amazon Bedrock is a fully managed service giving you serverless API access to Claude, Llama, Titan, Cohere, and Mistral — no model training, no infrastructure, no scaling configuration required, with per-token pricing that costs nothing when idle.
-Launched in late 2023 and now deeply mature, you do not manage any compute.
-You call an API, pass your prompt, and get a completion back.
-The underlying infrastructure, scaling, and model versioning are entirely AWS's problem.

 - Meta Llama — Llama 3.1 (8B, 70B, 405B).
-Strong open-weight models, particularly good for fine-tuning scenarios on Bedrock.
+Strong open-weight models, good for fine-tuning scenarios on Bedrock.

-- Mistral AI — Mistral Large and Mistral 7B, competitive models especially for European deployments where data residency matters.
+- Mistral AI — Mistral Large and Mistral 7B, competitive especially for European deployments where data residency matters.

 Side-by-Side Comparison